Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Expanding your knowledge and at the same time developing your skills is key.
 That is why you will participate in a variety of teaching activities.
 Most of the courses are evaluated with one or more tests.
 This is usually a written examination, but it can also be an essay, a report, or a presentation.

-During seminars you will discuss specific subjects from the lectures in smaller groups.
+• Tutorials (6 hours): During seminars, you will discuss specific subjects from the lectures in smaller groups.
 Exercises and practice assignments will help you to become adept with the theory.

-During your study week, you spend time to study theory, go over lectures and seminars, and prepare for exams and presentations.
+• Self-study (24 hours): During your study week, you spend time to study theory through texts and videos, go over lectures and tutorials, and prepare for exams and presentations.

 • Year 1: develop a steady basis

 The first course that you take is called Principles of Economics and Business.
-You learn about fundamental themes and theories in economics, business economics and business administration.
+You learn about fundamental themes and theories in economics, business economics and business administration, including business ethics and sustainability.
+You also take a course on strategy, which forms the foundation for all business decisions.

 4 business perspectives

 Business administration is a multidisciplinary science that draws on different disciplines for solving business problems.
-We’ve divided the various disciplines into 4 pillars:
+We’ve divided the various disciplines into 4 pillars.
+The courses in your 1st year are about these 4 pillars:

 The courses in this year are placed under these 4 themes.